The Wedding photograph of Edmund George CHEESMAN and Mary Elizabeth DREISBACH April 1883

 Violet was the second child of Jessie Amelia and Capt.
 Charles Fuller.
 She was born December 18, 1900 in Cheltenham, England.

-in those days.
-Her father owned a huge house with a walled garden.
-Peach and
+owned a huge house with

 This is the family history as related by Violet Lakeman to Edmund Cheesman and Alice Sheperd in the many letters that I have in my possession.
 Information was carefully gleaned from them.
 Sometimes it was corrected when the right information was known, but for the most part it is her remembrances that are put to paper.